LyudmilaKostanyan/Matrix-Multiplication-Cache/README.md

 # Matrix Multiplication Performance Comparison

 ## Problem Description
-This project implements and compares three different approaches to matrix multiplication:
+This project implements and compares four different approaches to matrix multiplication:

-1. **Naive Matrix Multiplication**: A straightforward implementation using three nested loops.
+1. **Naive Matrix Multiplication**
+   A straightforward implementation using three nested loops.

-2. **Blocked Matrix Multiplication**: A cache-aware approach that divides matrices into fixed-size blocks to improve memory locality.
+2. **Blocked Matrix Multiplication**
+   A cache-aware approach that divides matrices into fixed-size blocks to improve memory locality.

-3. **Recursive Matrix Multiplication**: A divide-and-conquer algorithm that recursively splits matrices into quadrants until a base case is reached.
+3. **Recursive Matrix Multiplication**
+   A divide-and-conquer algorithm that recursively splits matrices into quadrants until a base case is reached.

-4. **Parallel Blocked Matrix Multiplication**: An extension of the blocked algorithm that distributes block-wise computation across multiple threads to utilize all CPU cores and increase throughput.
+4. **Parallel Blocked Matrix Multiplication**
+   An extension of the blocked algorithm that distributes block-wise computation across multiple threads to utilize all CPU cores and increase throughput.
 It combines cache-aware access patterns with parallel processing for faster performance on multi-core machines.

 The goal is to evaluate how these methods perform in terms of execution time, focusing on their interaction with the CPU cache (L1 cache size of 48 KB in this case).
 The program measures and outputs the time taken by each method to multiply two square matrices of size `N × N`, allowing customization of matrix size (`N`), block size (`BLOCK_SIZE`), and recursive base case (`BASE_CASE`) via command-line arguments.